How Much Does Assisted Living Cost in Troy, Michigan?

 What About Financial Help?

-I am going to cover payment options in detail in a separate post, but here is the quick version: most families pay for assisted living through a combination of sources.
+I cover payment options in detail in a separate post, but here is the quick version.
+Most families pay for assisted living through a combination of sources.
 Social Security and retirement income are the baseline.
 Some families have long-term care insurance.
 Veterans may qualify for the VA Aid and Attendance benefit, which can provide up to $2,424 per month for a single veteran or $2,874 for a married veteran in 2026.
 Michigan's MI Choice Waiver program can cover care services in adult foster care homes for families who qualify through Medicaid.

-The bottom line is that there are more options than most families realize, and the earlier you start looking into them, the better positioned you will be.
+The point is that there are more options than most families realize, and the earlier you start looking into them, the better positioned you will be.

 A Final Thought on Cost

-The most expensive option is not always the best one.
-And the cheapest option is not always the worst.
-What matters is whether the place you choose actually takes care of your loved one in the way they deserve.
+The most expensive option is not always the best one, and the cheapest is not always the worst.
+What matters is whether the place you choose actually cares for your loved one the way they deserve.

 If you want to know what care at Golden Pines costs for your specific situation, call us at (248) 266-2738 or email troygoldenpines@gmail.com.
 We will give you a straight answer.